extremepro999/PREFS/versions/v0.1.6/start.md

 1. TOC
 {:toc}

-# PREFS class

-# Welcome to PREFS Documentation

-PREFS is a simple but useful python library to store and manage user preferences.

 ## Installation and import

 To install PREFS you need to have pip installed (if you don't have it installed see [pip.pypa.io/en/stable/installing](https://pip.pypa.io/en/stable/installing/)):